Whole Grain Sourdough Biscuits | Freshly Milled Flour

 The biscuits pair well with butter and honey or as a side for eggs and bacon.

-They store well in an airtight container for 2-3 days.
+These homemade biscuits store well in an airtight container for 2-3 days on the counter.

 Whole Wheat Sourdough Biscuits